20th July 2017

 But it was more than simply a game.

-Cassie Walsh, the Tree House Elsternwick’s Educational Leader says, “What was significant about this project was not the content of information such as centrifugal forces, acceleration or trajectory – it was the ultimate discovery that the importance was in the alignment of the children, the way they created rules and boundaries and a set of expectations for participating that resonated throughout the entire year.”
+Cassie Walsh, Educational Leader at Tree House Elsternwick, says, “What was significant about this project was not the content of information such as centrifugal forces, acceleration or trajectory – it was the ultimate discovery that the importance was in the alignment of the children, the way they created rules and boundaries and a set of expectations for participating that resonated throughout the entire year.”

 This game is something the children still revisit in their loose parts construction area.
 The game itself is evolving through the creation of new arenas and new rules such as “black spinners can be good guys or bad guys because batman is black and he is good… sometimes!”